 alias = context.invoked_function_arn.split(':')[-1] if alias == 'prod': ... else: ...

 The article is already quite long and I haven't mentioned even half of what I wanted to say.
-I will write a separate blog post on returning errors from lambdas, using API Gateway Request/Response templates and lambda proxy integration, logging in lambda world and will put the links here.
+I will be writing separate blog posts on other serverless topics.
 For now I just want to mention a couple of important features, which may be useful:

 - API Gateway caching - is a great and easy way to offload the lambda function, but remember, that it doesn't support different parameters in the same request.
 For example, the two following requests may return the same result when caching is enabled: